Wentworths of Wentworth Woodhouse and the Earls Fitzwilliam

 After the 8th Earl, the 9th was Eric Wentworth-Fitzwilliam (apparently known as ‘bottle and bottle Eric’, who died in 1952 without issue.
 Once again the title had to find the next nearest surviving male heir.
 After a courtroom argument between two brothers, Toby and Tom over legitimacy, the 10th Earl was declared to be Tom Wentworth-Fitzwilliam.

 Portrait of the 10th and last Earl Fitzwilliam (d.1979)With his unexpected death, at Wentworth, in 1979, the title finally became extinct, and stewardship of the Milton and Wentworth estates passed to his step-daughter, Elizabeth Anne Marie Gabrielle Fitzalan Howard (1934-1997), later remarried as Lady Hastings.
 Her son, Sir Philip Vyvyan Naylor-Leyland (born 1953) inherited the estates at Milton, Wentworth and Malton in North Yorkshire, and is also one of the Wentworth Woodhouse Preservation Trust trustees.

 Decline of the ‘Big House’: finding new uses

 During the Second World War Wentworth Woodhouse was requisitioned.
 Given its size it was used for a number of purposes for the Northern Command, but also served as the Intelligence Corps Depot from 1942 until 1946.

-Wartime exigencies for fuel led to some opencast coal mining in parts of Wentworth Park, but also controversial post-war political decisions permitted more extensive opencasting of the area of the park and wider estate, from 1947 until 1953.
-At its height, the diggers excavated the ground and gardens right up to the mansion, up to the back door of the West Front in fact.
+Wartime exigencies for fuel led to some opencast coal mining in parts of Wentworth Park, but controversial post-war political decisions permitted more extensive opencasting of large areas of the park and wider estate, from 1947 until 1953.
+At its height, the diggers excavated the grounds and gardens right up to the mansion, up to the back door of the West Front in fact.